-Certain of the Company's long-term debt obligations have covenants restricting the issuance of additional debt such that consolidated debt cannot exceed 65 per cent of the Company's consolidated capital structure, as defined by the long-term debt agreements.
-As at December 31, 2011, the Company was in compliance with all debt covenants.
+Certain of the Company's short-term and long-term debt obligations have covenants restricting the issuance of additional debt such that consolidated debt cannot exceed 60 per cent of the Company's consolidated capital structure.
+As at December 31, 2012, the Company was in compliance with all debt covenants.